john33mcd/lightbulb/README.md

 ## Testing

 Automated testing unavailable due to error with database, could not get testing to work.
 Manual testing conducted.
+Tested all elements myself, logged in, signed out, registered accounts, posted, commented and left likes on posts.
+I had relatives and peers test the site and asked them to attempt to break elements of the site in any way they could.

 ## validation